notgiorgi/emp-task/README.md

 - [ ] The row of the currently authenticated user (if any) should be highlighed.
 An user should be able to log in using a "Log in with GitHub" button
 > I didn't quite get this.
 Rows are repositories, how can there be row of the current user?
 > Also I didn't do "Login with github" button, as it required hooking up nodejs api and I think it was out of the scope of this task.
+> I only did some dummy layout for this.

 ## Bonus points